 Hospice of North Iowa physicians make home visits to patients as needed to prevent unnecessary hospitalization or emergency room calls.

-The nurse meets with the patient and family at the time of admission to determine individual care needs.
+The nurse meets with the patient and family to determine individual care needs.
 Following the orders from the patient’s doctor, the nurse provides care according to the plan established by the hospice team.
 Nursing visits are scheduled on a regular basis, but vary in frequency and length according to the physical and emotional needs of the patient.
 Services and responsibilities include:

 - Assesses pain and symptom issues